Versioning

 {% endhint %}

-When saving changes, the user decides whether they are creating a **new major version** or **minor**.
+When saving changes, the user decides whether they are creating **a new major version** or **a minor one**.
 Versioning is done manually — the system does not enforce automatic version number increments.

 ### **Draft version**

-When an application element is edited, its **draft version**is created automatically.
-A draft version is a temporary copy of the edited element that does not yet affect the operation of the application and is not visible to other users.
+When an application element is being edited, its **draft version**is created automatically.
+A draft version is a temporary copy of the edited element that does not yet affect the application’s operation and is not visible to other users.

 Key rules for working with a draft version:

-* For a given **major version branch** (`e.g. 3.*`) there may be only **one draft version** at a given time.
+* For a given **major version branch** (`e.g. 3.*`) there can be only **one draft version** at a time.

-* Editing a draft version **locks the branch**, which means that other users cannot simultaneously make changes to the same major version.
+* Editing a draft version **locks the branch**, which means that other users cannot make changes to the same major version at the same time.

 * The lock is removed automatically when the user:

-* saves the draft version as a new `major` or `minor`,
+* saves the draft as a new `major` or `minor`,

-* or discards the draft version without saving.
+* version, or abandons the draft without saving.

 The draft version allows safe experimentation with changes — only saving (promoting) the version to the repository makes it available in the history and usable in applications.